seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 I am a tainted wether of the flock,
 Meetest for death: the weakest kind of fruit
 Drops earliest to the ground; and so let me
-You cannot better be employ’d, Bassanio,
+You cannot better be employ'd, Bassanio,
 Than to live still and write mine epitaph.

-*Enter NERISSA, dressed like a lawyer ’s clerk*
+*Enter NERISSA, dressed like a lawyer 's clerk*

 **DUKE**
 Came you from Padua, from Bellario?